scribe-org/Scribe-iOS/README.md

   - This is likely caused by a missing parent-child relationship for `keyboardView`

+- Create proper bezier path implementation of hold to select characters including keys popping up when being pressed [(see issue)]()

 - Edits to KeyboardViewController and Keyboard.xib files to make Scribe keyboard elements dynamically sized [(see issue)]()

 - Edits to Keyboard.xib files to provide language specific UI elements based on grammatical needs [(see issue)]()